 Because of the ability of the Tin Can API to track any and all learning experiences, it allows us to look at the bigger picture, creating possibilities of modern, advanced learning and tracking systems for organizations.
 The Tin CAN API is a big leap forward from the limitations of the SCORM standards.
 It fuses together e-Learning experiences worth over a decade with technological advancements to provide even more options and flexibility to both organizations and learners alike.

 Thanks to Tin Can API, there is a new term that has emerged.
 That of a “quantified learner”.
 It describes the ability to use technology to track individual learning data.
 This data can be extremely valuable to organizations looking to impart quality training to its employees.
 It can be used as a benchmark against previous learning experiences.
-It can also be used to plan for future training projects by taking a stock of what the learner already knows and mapping it against what he/she needs to know.
+It can also be used to plan for future training projects by taking stock of what the learner already knows and mapping it against what he/she needs to know.
 Or quite simply, this data can be used to review existing training quality and improve it based on user feedback.

 The Limitations of the Tin Can API

 Tin Can, by itself, is not going to improve or change the quality or the structure of a course.
 It’s not going to help improve the presentation or the UI that was being used to deliver the course.
 The content is going to look and behave exactly the way it did when it was created.
-Tin Can only controls how the learning data is tracked and stored.
+Tin Can only control how the learning data is tracked and stored.
 The overall quality of any e-learning course will depend on the quality of the authoring tool and the efforts that went behind creating the course.

-And finally, although Tin can can track learning activities that were carried out on a mobile device, it won’t automatically transform your content into being mobile responsive.
+And finally, although Tin can track learning activities that were carried out on a mobile device, it won’t automatically transform your content into being mobile responsive.

 The Future of E-Learning